 Referring them to Wikipedia or literature reviews isn't sufficient because they strongly identify as visual or tactile learners.

-It's a deeply felt intuition---that I share.
+It's a deeply felt intuition---that I share as well.

 I think Writemonkey is the best prose editor out there, it works well with NaturallySpeaking, and 3.0 looks to be amazing -- seemingly taking some cues from sublimetext.